 If you’re still weighing your options and salary is a factor, take a look at similar healthcare careers.

 |Nursing Assistants and Orderlies||$30,720|

 |Occupational Therapy Assistants and Aides||$61,880|

 There are many factors that affect how much a medical assistant can make, such as geographic location and work environment.
 Medical assistants in some cities earn more because the cost of living may be higher, for example.
 According to the BLS, physicians’ offices employ the most medical assistants in the U.S. and typically pay a slightly higher wage.

 Job Growth Through

 Healthcare is a field where qualified staff will always be needed.
 Since the primary care sector—where most medical assistants work—is growing, the job outlook for this career path looks promising.

-The BLS predicts employment to grow 23 percent through 2024, which is much faster than average.
+The BLS predicts employment to grow 19% through 2029, which is much faster than average.

 Other factors are expected to contribute to this growth.
 The Affordable Care Act has given more people access to health insurance.
 This means medical facilities will see an uptick in patients and more staff will be needed to address these increases.

 In addition to this, baby boomers are aging.
 People are living longer and physicians will work to provide preventative services to this population.
 Medical assistants will be needed to handle the additional tasks.